 What should teens pack?

-- We will provide a packing list in our pre-event email sent a week before Fall Conclave.
+- We will provide a packing list in our pre-event email sent a week before Spring Kallah.
 In general, clothing should be casual.
 In March, the weather at camp can be chilly, so plan to pack some warmer clothing than you would for a summer session!

 Are all meals provided for the weekend?

 - Yes, all meals are included and meet dietary needs.
 Please specify dietary needs on the registration form.